Exploring BMC Remedyforce

 BMC Remedyforce helps customers manage all their configuration items (CI), assets, and services.
 These items can be imported into BMC Remedyforce manually or through integrated discovery tools, and assets or services can be automatically pushed into BMC Remedyforce to create configuration items and their dependencies.

-- To continue the use case, from the Agent Tools list at the top of the Incident form, select CMDB Explorer.
+- To continue the use case, from the Agent Tools list at the top of the Incident form, select CI Explorer.

 Remember to disable pop-up blockers, because this action opens a new web form.

-At the bottom of the CMDB Explorer window, click Change Requests and then click the Change Record that ends in 004 to open the Change Record form.
+On the left side of the CI Explorer window, click the Change Record that ends in 004 to open the Change Record form.

 Change management: Informing users about a pre-planned change request